podia/counter/README.md

 We use the `has_changed?` helper to query the ActiveRecord `previous_changes` hash and check what has changed.
 You can specify either Procs or values for `from`/`to`.
 If you only specify a `from` value, `to` will default to "any value" (Counter::Any.instance)

+Conditional counters work best with a single attribute.
+If the counter is conditional on e.g. confirmed and subscribed, the update tracking logic becomes very complex especially if the values are both updated at the same time.
+The solution to this is hopefully Rails generated columns in 7.1 so you can store a "subscribed_and_confirmed" column and check the value of that instead.
+Not entirely sure if/how Rails change tracking works with generated columns though.

 ## Aggregating a value (e.g. sum of order revenue)

 Given an ActiveRecord model `Order`, we can count a storefront's revenue like so